prebid/prebid.github.io/dev-docs/publisher-api-reference/getConfig.md

 ---

 The `getConfig` function is for retrieving the current configuration object or subscribing to configuration updates.
 When called with no parameters, the entire config object is returned.
 When called with a string parameter, a single configuration property matching that parameter is returned.
+Be very careful with use of this function, as it returns a reference to the configuration instead of a clone.
+The readConfig function has been introduced for safer use.

 {% highlight js %}
 /* Get config object */